matthalm/mtg-mini/README.md

 This is more useful/necessary for sets since Throne of Eldraine, but all are included here for completeness.

 SVG data obtained from Scryfall.
-Alpha/Beta/Unlimited/Revised use set images from draftsim.com.
+Alpha/Beta/Unlimited/Revised use set icons obtained from https://draftsim.com.